ryeonbeenkang/multicampus_semi_project/README.md

 ### Installing

-* Except for BigQuer, all libraries are usable on Jupyter Notebook.
+* Except for BigQuery, all libraries are usable on Jupyter Notebook.
 You can simply call them with "!pip install"
 * A dataset from KOBIS and crawled data from Naver should be uploaded on Cloud Storeage before visualizing data

 ### Executing program

-* This isn't a program, but a step by step guide to show how i analized and predicted the data(conclusion not mentioned)
+* This isn't a program, but a step by step guide to show how i analyzed and predicted the data(conclusion not mentioned here)

 ## Help